DataDog/hiring-engineers/answers.md

   * [Final Question](#final-question)

 ## Setup the Environment

 I followed the steps outlined in the **Setting Up Vagrant** link from the Reference section and setup Vagrant on my Macbook Pro.
 The exercise page as of 5/27/18 when I started referenced setting up a machine with Ubuntu 12.04 so I used the 'precise' argument in the command line referenced in the [Vagrant Getting Started](https://www.vagrantup.com/intro/getting-started/) page.

 This caused an issue later on in the exercise when trying to install MongoDB and Flask as it kept hitting issues/errors from dependencies.
 I upgraded the box manually to Ubuntu 14 and that helped clear the MongoDB issues.
-I still hit issues installing Flask later on that I couldn't get past so I was back on the exercise's GitHub page trying to find a workaround.
+I still hit issues installing Flask later on that I couldn't get past so I went back on this exercise's GitHub page to find a workaround in the reference section.
 That's when I noticed that it was updated to reference Ubuntu 16.04 so I started the exercise from scratch with a new box on that version.

-These screenshots will show the details of my Datadog trial account along with the Infrastructure List page showing both boxes I configured.
-The configuration files documented below are the same on both boxes for the datadog-agent so I've only included one copy for review.
+These screenshots will show the details of my Datadog trial account along with the Infrastructure List page showing both boxes I ultimately configured as part of this exercise.
+The configuration files documented below are the same on both boxes for the datadog-agent and others so I've only included one copy for review.

 ![alt text](https://github.com/pabel330/hiring-engineers/blob/solutions-engineer/DDenv.png)
 ![alt text](https://github.com/pabel330/hiring-engineers/blob/solutions-engineer/infrahostlist.png)